 This course provides instruction and experience in preparation and delivery of speeches within a public setting and group discussion.
 Emphasis is placed on research, preparation, delivery, and evaluation of informative, persuasive, and special occasion public speaking.
 Upon completion, students should be able to prepare and deliver well-organized speeches and participate in group discussion with appropriate audiovisual support.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in speech/communication.
 This is a Universal General Education Transfer Component (UGETC) course.

 COSMETOLOGY (COS)

+Code Description Lecture Lab Clinic Credit

 COS 111 Cosmetology Concepts I 4 0 0 4

-Prerequisites: ENG 002 P1 or satisfactory writing, reading
+Prerequisites: ENG 002 P1 or satisfactory writing and